Glaser Dirks

 Video - a DG-101G following a DG-300 for a Landing

-N101RP Trailer
+The N101RP Trailer

-As you can see below, the trailer is homebuilt.
-However, it is about the best looking and functional homebuilt trailer that I have seen.
-A good friend commented, "It's like looking inside a piano!".
-It is made of wood covered in fiberglass cloth and then painted in 2006 with Benjamin Moore Polyamide epoxy paint (M37 84).
-The manufacture of the steel and aluminum fittings are first class.
-It is quite weather, insect and rodent tight.
-While the trailer is heavier and less aerodynamic than a fiberglass trailer (i.e. Cobra), I have found that it is easier to rig as there is a simpler ramp system and faster fuselage dolley raiser (no cranking!).
+It is made of wood (mostly plywood) covered in fiberglass cloth and then painted in 2006 with Benjamin Moore Polyamide epoxy paint (M37 84).
+Whomever manufactured the steel and aluminum fittings, they are first class.
+It is quite weather tight and I have never had an insect or rodent issue.
+While the trailer is heavier and less aerodynamic than a fiberglass trailer (i.e. Cobra), I have found that it is easier to rig as there is a simpler ramp system and faster fuselage dolley raiser with its over-center lever approach (no cranking/pumping - see images below).
+More details above in the Upgrades and Changes section.

 Interior Details;